Naamloos/TopCenterStart11/README.md

 # TopCenterStart11
 A small utility that moves the start menu to the top-center of the screen in Windows 11.

-As of right now, this application can only place the start menu at the top-center of the screen.
+As of right now, this application can only place the start menu at the top-center of the primary screen.
 Screen size is calculated dynamically, but I've only been able to test this on a 1920x1080 screen.
-I have not found a fix for the desktop switcher yet, but I am still looking into it.
+This also fixes any issues with taskbar thumbnails and the desktop switcher.

 ## How to use?
 This Utility does not move your taskbar for you.
 You'll have to do the registry edits yourself (for now).